 My website has been hacked!
 How do I fix it?

-WordPress is the world’s most popular CMS platform with approximately 28% of all websites built using it.
+WordPress is the world’s most popular CMS platform having approximately 28% of all websites built using it.
 Purely as a result of the sheer volume of WordPress websites out there, it’s the most hacked CMS.
 That’s one of many reasons why it’s so important to learn to keep your site secure and prevent it being hacked.

 Suppose we find ourselves in a worst-case scenario and someone has gained access to your WordPress website.
 What now?